| In the midst of some of the aural horrors that roar out of the radios

 of them, have always included enough hard core jazz musicians to give

+even his sweetest singing a slight jazz flavor.
 Earlier I remarked that the radio offers the flattery of imitation to

 Sinatra by the hour.
 It also offers additional proof, if that were needed,